sultamuh/macOS_virtualbox/README.md

+**NOTE: THE .vmdk FILE IS NOT MINE, JUST USING IT FOR THE INSTRUCTIONS!**

 * DOWNLOAD AND INSTALL VIRTUALBOX AND VIRTUALBOX EXTENSION PACK [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
-* DOWNLOAD THESE FILES BEFORE YOU BEGIN AND SAVE THEM TO YOUR DOCUEMNTS [macOS Stuff]().
+* DOWNLOAD THESE FILES BEFORE YOU BEGIN AND SAVE THEM TO YOUR DOCUEMNTS [macOS Stuff](https://drive.google.com/file/d/1lqyLtjSn83flMz1zwED3sxmNczOf3ccS/view).

 # MacOS Mojave 10.14 on Virtualbox